fermyon/developer/content/spin/cli-reference.md

 <!-- markdownlint-disable-next-line titlecase-rule -->
 ## spin login

-Please note: the previous `spin login` command (from versions before Spin v0.9.0) has been kept to ensure backward compatibility.
-In the Spin v0.9.0 release, both the `spin login --help` and [`spin cloud login --help`](#cloud-login) commands will produce the same output.

 `spin login` is a shotcurt to [`spin cloud login`](#cloud-login).

 <!-- markdownlint-disable-next-line titlecase-rule -->